List of university a cappella groups in the United Kingdom: RadioOctave

-In 2021, RadioOctave became the first a cappella group from Nottingham to qualify for the ICCA UK finals with their rendition of Boogie Wonderland, earning a place in the top 8 UK a cappella groups.
-Furthermore, in 2021, RadioOctave were awarded 2nd place in the National University Choir Competition.
-RadioOctave continued their successful streak by again qualifying for the ICCA UK finals in 2022.
-That year they also featured on a BBC East Midlands News programme publicising their Edinburgh Fringe show, Ages of Icons, and performed at Splendour Festival, an annual one-day music festival in Nottingham.
+In 2021, RadioOctave came third in their virtual ICCA quarterfinal.
+In the same year, they were awarded 2nd place in the National University Choir Competition.
+They finished second in their ICCA quarterfinal in 2022 and third in 2023.
+In 2022 they also featured on a BBC East Midlands News programme publicising their Edinburgh Fringe show, Ages of Icons, and then in 2022 they performed at Splendour Festival, an annual music festival in Nottingham.

 Aca-pocalypse

-Aca-pocalypse is a mixed auditioned A cappella group from the University of Nottingham.
+Aca-pocalypse is a mixed auditioned a cappella group from the University of Nottingham.
 Having formed in October 2015, Aca-pocalypse reached the semi-finals of The Voice Festival UK in 2017.